tlevine/sudoroom-til-statistics-doodles/readme.md

 Once we calculate these two numbers, we have a formula for predicting height;
 you give the formula a weight, and it will give you back a predicted height.

+## Statistics and math and doodles
+Statistics lets us distill our complex observations of the world into simple numbers that are easier to understand.
+Covariance, variance, correlation and least-squares regression are some statistics that are commonly used.
+The text explains why we use them, and the video explains how we calculate them.

+The formulae for these statistics get a bit confusing when you write them out as symbols, but math can always be drawn, and it usually makes more sense that way.